phdye/sqlparse-py3.2.5/doc/Config-Option-Implementation-Plan.md

 ---

-Each phase should add its formatter logic as a plugin in `sqlparse/plugins`, update documentation, and ensure compatibility with Python 3.2.5, Cygwin 1.7.29, and Oracle 12c environments.
+Each phase should add its formatter logic as a plugin in `sqlparse/plugins`, update documentation, and ensure compatibility.